Thinking about hosting a garage sale? Check out these six tips to help make your sale stand out and earn you more green.

 A clothing swap party allows you and your friends to trade clothes, shoes, jewelry and other accessories.
 It’s an opportunity to free your closet of the pieces that no longer work for you—and try new ones for free.

-“You’re repurposing clothes but also not spending any money,” says Erin Engler, community outreach and education representative at Dupaco Community Credit Union’s Asbury, Iowa, branch.
+“You’re repurposing clothes but also not spending any money,” said Erin Engler, assistant vice president, community outreach and education manager at Dupaco Community Credit Union.

-When you must buy clothes, a shopping budget can help you stay on track with your spending, says Dupaco’s Erin Engler.
+When you must buy clothes, a shopping budget can help you stay on track with your spending, Engler said.

-“That way, when you go shopping, you have the money there and don’t have to turn to credit cards or pull from other accounts,” Engler says.
+“That way, when you go shopping, you have the money there and don’t have to turn to credit cards or pull from other accounts,” Engler said.

 As a credit union, Dupaco is all about thrift—teaching people how to save more and spend less.